gavinpardoe/DEP-Enrolment/README.md

 Custom Policy Trigger:

-Edit ```let appleScriptPolicy = NSAppleScript(source: "do shell script \"/usr/local/jamf/bin/jamf policy -event DEP \" with administrator " + "privileges")!.executeAndReturnError(nil)``` on line 86 change DEP after 'jamf policy -event' with your customer policy trigger name.
+Edit ```let appleScriptPolicy = NSAppleScript(source: "do shell script \"/usr/local/jamf/bin/jamf policy -event DEP \" with administrator " + "privileges")!.executeAndReturnError(nil)``` on line 86 change DEP after 'jamf policy -event' with your custom policy trigger name.

+Check Policy Receipt Time:
+How often policy receipts are checked, default is 8 seconds.

+Edit ```let timerInt = TimeInterval(8.0)``` on line 212 change 8.0 to amount os seconds reqiured.

+##### WebViewController

+subclass of NSViewController.
+Used by the WebView

+##### Stop cmd + q from quting the App

+We can use info.plist to make the application run as an agent.
+This stops is displaying in the dock or have a menu bar, which it very hard to close the app until its finished.

+View info.plist and look for the 'Application is agent (UIElement)' property, change the value from NO to YES (is handy to have this set to NO while testing and debuging).